LauraW-code/Checkpoint-4/README.md

 :diamond_shape_with_a_dot_inside: The most challenging part for me was making the website fully responsive on the visitor side, but the whole project was a lot of fun and very engaging.
 I realised I was more comfortable with Symfony than I initially thought.

-You can find all the installation information below :arrow_down:
+:arrow_down: You can find all the installation information below :arrow_down:

 ## Change Log
 See [CHANGELOG.md](CHANGELOG.md) for more information.